trevorhalvorson/CLIPUSH/README.md

 Your device is now registered to receive push notifications.

 2. cli-push
-From the project root, enter into the `cli-push` directory and run `cli-push DEVICE_ID "MESSAGE"` - substituting DEVICE\_ID with your __device\_id__ from Step 1 and "MESSAGE" with "Your message to send surrounded in quotes"
+From the project root, enter into the `cli-push` directory and run `python setup.py install`.
+Now run `cli-push DEVICE_ID "MESSAGE"` - substituting DEVICE\_ID with your __device\_id__ from Step 1 and "MESSAGE" with "Your message to send surrounded in quotes"